-Paragraphs 3.53 to 3.70 consider possible measurement bases for internally generated intangibles without forming a final or suggesting a preferred approach.
-Which of the following suggested approaches would you support:
+Paragraphs 3.72 to 3.100 of this Discussion Paper consider possible measurement bases for internally generated intangibles without suggesting a preferred approach.
+If you think that IAS 38 should be amended to permit the recognition of certain internally generated intangible assets (in addition to development costs), which of the following suggested measurement approaches would you support:

-- a) Initial and subsequent measurement at amortised cost with impairment ('Cost model'); - b) Initial measurement at cost and subsequent measurement at fair value ('Revaluation model'); - c) Initial and subsequent measurement at fair value ('Fair value model'); - d) Initial measurement at fair value (as deemed cost) and subsequent measurement at amortised cost with impairment ('IFRS 3 model')?
+- a) Initial and subsequent measurement at amortised cost with impairment ('Cost model'). - b) Initial measurement at cost and subsequent measurement at fair value ('Revaluation model') - c) Initial and subsequent measurement at fair value ('Fair value model'); - d) Initial measurement at fair value (as deemed cost) and subsequent measurement at amortised cost with impairment ('IFRS 3 model')?